fabriziotappero/softmic/README.md

-# Software Microphone
+# Software-Defined Microphone

+This is the home of *Software-Defined Microphone*, a quite special high-quality wireless microphone designed to allow you to focus on the artistic aspect of sound recording.

+The basic idea is a microphone that includes all the necessary on-board software so that compression, noise reduction, volume control is magically done by the microphone itself.
+The ultimate goal of this microphone is to let the microphone take care of the technicalities so that you can concentrate on the artistic aspect of sound recording.

-This repository is the home of *Software Microphone*, a high-quality wireless microphone.
-Here everything is open sourced: schematics, circuit simulations, mechanical drawings and software code.
+*Software-Defined Microphone* is completely  open source: schematics, circuit simulations, mechanical drawings and software code.

-## Folder Structure
+## Repository Folder Structure
 This is the folder structure of this project.
 ```
 root